 It would be impossible to find human cultures that were not also tool-using cultures.
 For as long as there have been human beings there has also been technology.
-This is undeniable – it is also a rather banal observation too often deployed to dismiss any criticism of technology.
+This is undeniable – it is also a rather banal observation too often deployed to undermine any critical discussion of specific technologies.

-Since humans have always been technological creatures, cyborgs as it is fashionable to say, then we shouldn’t bother with criticism — or so the implicit argument goes.
+Since humans have always been technological creatures, cyborgs as it is fashionable to say, then we shouldn’t bother with critical reflection—or so the implicit argument goes.
 Making this sort of claim is a symptom of what I’ve called the Borg Complex: “Resistance is futile, Luddite.”
 Used in this way, the Luddite label is handy shorthand for “backward, hypocritical, ignorant reactionary.”

 But when the pace of technological change precludes the possibility of arriving at a settled social-technical configuration that may be passed down from one generation to the next, then technology becomes a thing to be thought of and fretted over.
 It presents itself as a problem to be addressed.
 We wonder about its consequences and we worry about it effects.
 And this is as one would expect.
 It is a symptom of the liquidity of modern life.